MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 # [Visual Studio for Mac](#tab/vsmac)

 > [!IMPORTANT]
-> **Note:** It may be necessary to stop and restart Visual Studio for Mac before it will see any new or modified certificates or profiles updated by Xcode.
+> It may be necessary to stop and restart Visual Studio for Mac before it will see any new or modified certificates or profiles updated by Xcode.

 # [Visual Studio](#tab/vswin)

 > [!IMPORTANT]
-> **Note:** It may be necessary to stop and restart Visual Studio before it will see any new or modified certificates or profiles updated by Xcode.
+> It may be necessary to stop and restart Visual Studio before it will see any new or modified certificates or profiles updated by Xcode.

 -----